dsilabs/zoom/README.md

 Now when you run your app you should get a "Page Not Found" status 404 page.
 This is happening because we haven't provided any pages for the app.
 To do that create an `index.py` file to provided the app content.

-With our blog app, we're going to use a Zoom collection.
-A Zoom collection is a collection of any type of field related data that you would like to store.
+With our blog app, we're going to use a ZoomFoundry collection.
+A ZoomFoundry collection is a quick way of creating an app to manager any type of field related data that you would like to store.
 It provides all the things you would typically expect of a basic data collection app including browsing records, searching, editing and displaying information.

 In our case, we'd like to store blog posts.
 For this example, for each blog entry we'll store a name, a description, the blog post body, and a published date.